nocoolnametom/blog/content/scripture-mastery-nt-15.md

 > [See other posts in my Scripture Mastery New Testament Series][]

-  [the previous post]: /2013/01/24/scripture-mastery-nt-14/
+  [the previous post]: |filename|scripture-mastery-nt-14.md "1 Corinthians 15:20-22"
-  [next post]: /2013/01/31/scripture-mastery-nt-16/
-    "1 Corinthians 15:40-42"
+  [next post]: |filename|scripture-mastery-nt-16.md "1 Corinthians 15:40-42"
-  [See other posts in my Scripture Mastery New Testament Series]: /scripture-mastery-new-testament/
-    "Scripture Mastery: New Testament"
+  [See other posts in my Scripture Mastery New Testament Series]: |filename|scripture-mastery-new-testament.md "Scripture Mastery: New Testament"